2023 Women's Euro Hockey League

-The 2023 Women's Euro Hockey League will be the third edition of the Women's Euro Hockey League, Europe's premier women's club field hockey tournament, organized by the European Hockey Federation.
+The 2023 Women's Euro Hockey League was the third edition of the Women's Euro Hockey League, Europe's premier women's club field hockey tournament, organized by the European Hockey Federation.

 Amsterdam were the defending champions, having won their first title in the previous edition.
 They failed to qualify for this year's edition.
-The tournament will be hosted by Pinoké at the Wagener Stadium in Amstelveen, Netherlands from 6 to 10 April 2023 alongside the men's Final8.
+The tournament was hosted by Pinoké at the Wagener Stadium in Amstelveen, Netherlands from 6 to 10 April 2023 alongside the men's Final8.
 The draw was held on 14 December 2022.

+Den Bosch won their second EHL title by defeating Club de Campo 1–0 in the final.

 Association team allocation

 A total of 8 teams from 6 of the 45 EHF member associations would participate in the 2023 EHL Women.
-The association rankings based on the EHL country coefficients was used to determine the number of participating teams for each association:
+The association rankings based on the EHL country coefficients were used to determine the number of participating teams for each association: